kaloyan-marinov/journal-keeper/README.md

    </li>

    <li>
-   Step 6: start serving the backend application and the frontend application
+   Stage 6: start serving the backend application and the frontend application

    - launch a terminal instance and, in it, start a process responsible for serving the backend application instance; the ways of starting such a process can be broken down into the following categories: